-Terms and Conditions1.
-Awards are restricted to residents of European countries, with relevant basic experience, affiliated to recognised institutions, and placements must take place in European centres.
+- Awards are restricted to residents of European countries, with relevant basic experience, affiliated to recognised institutions, and placements must take place in European centres.

-2. Candidates should have attended a previous EASDec or be registered for the next annual meeting.
+- Candidates should have attended a previous EASDec or be registered for the next annual meeting.

-4. Awards will be made to the host institution with an agreed timeline in the form of a grant to the host trainer.
+- Awards will be made to the host institution with an agreed timeline in the form of a grant to the host trainer.

-5. A written report should be submitted to the EASDec Board and the results presented to the EASDec annual meeting as an abstract.
+- A written report should be submitted to the EASDec Board and the results presented to the EASDec annual meeting as an abstract.

-- Details of Awards announced: 13th March 2017
+- Details of Awards announced: 22 February 2023

-- Stage 1 - Outline application: deadline 28th April 2017
+- Stage 1 - Outline application deadline: 10 March 2023

-- Stage 2 - Review of applications: mid May 2017
+- Stage 2 - Review of applications: 23 March 2023

 Links to documents:-